makspll/bevy_mod_scripting/readme.md

 - [x] Customisable Lua API
 - [x] Event based hooks (i.e. on_update)
 - [ ] Flexible event scheduling (i.e. allow handling events at different stages rather than a single stage based on the event)
+- [x] Multiple scripts per entity
+- [ ] Multiple instances of the same script on one entity
 - [ ] Improved Ergonomics
 - [ ] Tests